Decker & Decker

 Dammand (Dammond*), Robert Peterson

 Petaluma Photography Studio: R. P. Dammand (Dammond), Petaluma Photo Parlors CAL.
-In September 1901, the Petaluma Daily Morning Courier reported that J. W. McMillan had “disposed of his photograph business to R. P. Dammand of San Diego”.
+In September 1901, the Petaluma Daily Morning Courier reported that J. W. McMillan had “disposed of his photograph business to R. P. Dammand of San Diego.”
+J. W. McMillan was not a photographer.
+His “photograph business” presumably sold box cameras and other photographic equipment.
 From November 1901 until April 1902, Dammand advertised his studio in the Petaluma Daily Morning Courier as “opposite the American Hotel”.
 This location was also described as over “Steiger’s store”.
-In May 1902, Dammand purchased Earl Burton Hough’s photograph parlors located on Petaluma’s Main Street in the Phoenix Block.
+In May 1902, Dammand purchased Earl Burton Hough’s photograph parlors on Petaluma’s Main Street in the Phoenix Block.
 Beginning in June 1902, the wares of the jewelry store owned by C. V. Mount were displayed in the studio.
 Throughout April and May 1905, Dammand advertised his gallery in the Petaluma Argus-Courier as “over the Racket store”.
 Throughout June and July 1905, it was advertised as “over Atwater’s store”, and customers were advised to come soon because Dammand intended to depart Petaluma on or about July 15.

 Active in Petaluma: November 1901 to July 1905